 When Do Vanderbilt Decisions Come Out?

 Vanderbilt has four undergraduate schools, although many students study across disciplines to “feed their passions and inspire new ways to address issues and impact the world.”
 The schools are:

 If you have an inquisitive mind and long to be a part of a tight-knit college culture, Vanderbilt may be an excellent addition to your school list.
-If you're interested in Vanderbilt but you haven't applied yet, take a look at our complete guide on how to improve your application.
+If you're interested in Vanderbilt but haven't applied yet, take a look at our complete guide on how to improve your application.

+When Do Vanderbilt Decisions Come Out?